ProjectPythia/kerchunk-cookbook/_sources/README.md

 from single file sources, as well as to create multi-file virtual datasets from collections of files.

-### Section 2 Case Studies
+### Section 2 Generating Reference Files

-The notebooks in the `Case Studies` section demonstrate how to use `Kerchunk` to create datasets for all the supported file formats.
+The notebooks in the `Generating Reference Files` section demonstrate how to use `Kerchunk` to create datasets for all the supported file formats.
 `Kerchunk` currently supports NetCDF3,
-NetCDF4/HDF5, GRIB2, TIFF (including CoG)
+NetCDF4/HDF5, GRIB2, TIFF (including CoG).
-and FITS, but more file formats will be available in the future.

-### Future Additions / Wishlist

-This Pythia cookbook is a start, but there are many more details of `Kerchunk` that could be covered.
-If you have an idea of what to add or would like to contribute, please open up a PR or issue.

-Some possible additions:

-- Diving into the details: The nitty-gritty on how `Kerchunk` works.
-- `Kerchunk` and `Parquet`: what are the benefits of using parquet for reference file storage.
-- Appending to a Kerchunk dataset:
-  How to schedule processing of newly added data files and how to add them to a `Kerchunk` dataset.
+### Section 3 Using Pre-Generated References

+The `Pre-Generated References` section contains notebooks demonstrating how to load existing references into `Xarray` and `Xarray-Datatree`, generated coordinates for GeoTiffs using `xrefcoord` and plotting using `Hvplot Datashader`.

 ## Running the Notebooks